I could go on about price, believe me :) but instead, a few thoughts.

 If your home is 30k more than surrounding homes, there needs to be something special about it.
 When the buyer arrives to discover it looks the same as the rest, you've disappointed them, and they leave with a negative feeling.
 They think you tried to trick them.

-Buyers need to feel good about the home.
+Buyers need to feel good about your home.
 Turn them off, and they won't come back.

 When You Set a Fair Price Buyers Notice